Huayhuash Circuit

 -

-Group camping equipment is provided during the trekking section.
+Group camping equipment is provided for the trekking section.

 -